diegofontenelle/gallery/README.md

+## Gallery Images Upload
+This project provides the frontend of the Gallery application

 # Main Features

--Upload images up to 5mb
+* Upload images up to 5mb
--Delete images from the gallery
+* Delete images from the gallery
--Get a url for sharing the images with your friends
+* Get a url for sharing the images with your friends

 ## Environment Variables